kirkdrichardson/react-layout-template/README.md

-# React-web-template
+# The Union of Science and Art Playground

-- a mobile friendly React template using Styled Components
+- an educational interactive website, under construction